Problem With Your Tigard Oregon Basement, Foundation or Concrete?

 If your house or property has an issue with one of these things, maybe you aren’t too sure how bad your situation is.

-You might give us a brief call and we can talk about it.
+You might make a brief call and talk about it.

-If you call us, we will talk about what is going on and set up an appointment time to come over to your house and give you our opinion on how we could correct it.
+If you can make a call, you will talk about what is going on and set up an appointment time to come over to your house and give you their opinion on how they could correct it.

 Do I Have a Problem?